City budget prioritizes parks, police | Sarasota | Your Observer

 “We had no clue what we were getting ourselves into,” Fogle said.

-In addition to the new tax distribution, the budget recommends transferring $2.4 million in unallocated general fund money into the parks district to establish a reserve and help cover a $301,586 deficit between revenue and expenditures.
+In addition to the new tax distribution, the budget recommends transferring $2.4 million in unallocated general fund money into the parks district to establish a reserve and help cover a $301,586 deficit.

-After accounting for the removal of parks and recreation expenses, the city's general fund spending is proposed to increase $3.2 million from 2018-19 to $67.8 million.
+After accounting for the removal of parks and recreation expenses, the city's general fund spending is proposed to increase $3.2 million over last year to $67.8 million.
 The budget includes 13 new general fund positions at a cost of $906,573.
-Eight of those positions are in the police department, six of which are new sworn officer roles.
+Eight of those positions are in the police department, six of which are sworn officer roles.

 “It’s a challenge on many different resources in our agency,” DiPino said.

 One potential spending increase is partially a response to a new state law.
-The city’s building services fund proposed a budget that includes $11.5 million in expenditures, more than double the 2018-19 budget.
+The city’s building services fund proposed a budget that includes $11.5 million in expenditures, more than double the fund’s budgeted revenues.
 The major reason for the spending increase is $4.8 million in capital expenses for a new facility.

-The city was already planning to relocate its building department, but Finance Director Kelly Strickland said that initiative is an even higher priority because the Florida legislature passed a law stating a city could not maintain reserves in its building fund that exceeded the department’s average operating budget.
-The city had more than $10 million in reserves in its building services fund, Strickland said.
+The city was already planning to relocate its building department, but Finance Director Kelly Strickland said that initiative is an even higher priority because the Florida Legislature passed a law stating a city could not maintain reserves in its building fund that exceeded the department’s average operating budget.
+The city had more than $10 million in reserves in its building services fund.
 If unspent, that money would need to be used to rebate or reduce building fees.

+On Monday, July 15, the commission will give staff direction on the maximum millage rates for the general fund and park district.
+The commission will formally adopt a budget and set a millage rate at a pair of meetings in September.